Chic, classy, and cosmopolitan.

 5. Waterloo – the Best Area to Stay in London for Easy Access to Landmarks

-Besides housing London’s busiest train station, Waterloo is also home to many of the city’s famous landmarks.
+Besides housing the city’s busiest train station, Waterloo is also home to many of the landmarks London is famous for.

 You can find the London Eye Ferris wheel, The Old Vic theater, the Sea Life Aquarium, and the Lower Marsh Market in this area.
-The Old Vic stages both classis and modern plays.
+The Old Vic stages both classic and modern plays.

 If you prefer concerts and workshops, head to the South Bank Centre at the riverside.

-Cross the river, and you’ll explore the Big Ben, the Westminster Abbey, and the Houses of Parliament.
-The Buckingham Palace is a short walk away from there, too.
+Cross the river, and you’ll explore Big Ben, Westminster Abbey, and the Houses of Parliament.
+Buckingham Palace is a short walk away, too.

 If you don’t have a lot of time in London, Waterloo is a fantastic location to cover a lot of ground in just a few days.